seiryuu002/C-CppPrac/README.md

 # C-CppPrac
-practice questions for C and C++ with solutions
+This is the repository where I upload my practice questions for C and C++ with solutions.